Search

 • Learn the applications and limitations before use.

-What safety procedures should you follow when using a table saw?
+What safety procedures should be followed when using a table saw?

 Back to top

-• Wear safety glasses with side shield or safety goggles, or a face shield (with safety glasses or goggles).
+• Wear safety glasses with side shields or safety goggles, or a face shield (with safety glasses or goggles).

 • Wear hearing protection that is suitable for the level and frequency of the noise you are exposed to in the woodworking area.